raintank/worldping-app/README.md

 ## Features

 There’s no software or agent to install or configure.
-Be up and running wih worldPing in less than 60 seconds.
+Be up and running with worldPing in less than 60 seconds.
 Just give us the domain name of your site or application, and we’ll automatically detect what to monitor.

 This means you can catch micro-outages that might not otherwise show up, be alerted much faster, and troubleshoot in real-time.
 This kind of resolution and metric volume would normally cost hundreds or even thousands of dollars per month with other providers.